firefly-dao/firefly-sdk/README.md

-# Firefly
+# Firefly-SDK

-Firefly: The ultimate gateway for lightning-fast, cost-effective cross-chain maneuvers.
+Firefly Labs: The ultimate gateway for lightning-fast, cost-effective cross-chain maneuvers.

 This SDK simplifies how you interact with the Firefly protocol.
 To get started, browse our <a href="https://docs.fireflylabs.app/developer">docs</a>.
 For technical setup and configuration, visit the <a href="https://docs.fireflylabs.app/developer">sdk docs</a> to accelerate your build process.
 <br/>